Here is an article which asks a crucial question: “How to ask a question about suicide?”. I want to respond to the linguistic part of the article.

 Have you had thoughts about…?

 And before I continue with my analysis, I would like to make sure that it is clear how ironic the question is.
 Despite the psy-disciplines banging on about how important it is to ask ‘open questions’ (I’ve written about such instructions), the basic question with which to ask about suicide is, yes, you guessed, closed!
 And I still want to repeat that any such directives make no sense.
 Interestingly, however, a recent study by Rose McCabe puts an interesting twist to language analysis showing the difference between negatively phrased and positively phrased ‘closed’ questions.
 Let me add that McCabe’s research is rare in experimental psychology in that it analyses questions in their actual conversational context.
-And, I’m loath to admit, it actually does contribute to understanding language as it is used in clinical settings.
+And, I’m almost loath to admit, it is excellent and actually does contribute to understanding language as it is used in clinical settings.

 Now, the authors of the editorial are aware that there are many ways in which one can ask the above question.
 Indeed, they focus on three options of adverbials and that’s great.
 The problem is that these ‘permutations’, as the authors call them, focus exclusively on the contents of the question.
 Two weeks or three weeks, serious or frequent are about, to oversimplify, what information to seek.